About PRIhME

 Assembly Working Group

-The Assembly Working Group moderates and facilitates the stakeholder assemblies and the assembly process, designing programmes, moderating discussions, and supporting the Assembly Chair.
-They guide the assembly according to the assembly principles, help draft resolutions, and coordinate their work on Slack, PRIhME’s online communications tool.
+The Assembly Working Group moderated and facilitated the stakeholder assemblies and the assembly process, designing programmes, moderating discussions, and supporting the Assembly Chair.
+They guided the assembly according to the assembly principles, helped to draft resolutions, and coordinated their work on Slack, PRIhME’s online communications tool.

 The Assembly’s collected work can be found on this site according to the different themes.
 This includes recommendations and resolutions made by Assembly members as well as practical aids that can help institutions work towards adoption of these resolutions.